How to Choose and Use a Random Orbital Sander

 • Safety glasses and earmuffs (a 5 mm orbital running for an hour will damage hearing)

-• Tack cloth or microfibre and metho for between-grit clean-down
+• A tack cloth or microfibre and metho for between-grit clean-down

 • A pencil — yes, a pencil.
 I’ll explain